-The previous-generation Malibu was produced from 2008 through 2012.
-With its crisp, tailored lines, this Malibu looked more like a luxury sedan than its forgettable predecessor.
-Its cabin was similarly handsome, with a stylish design and two-tone color schemes that stood out from the crowd (while disguising less-than-ideal materials).
+From 2008 to 2012, the Malibu offered crisp, tailored lines that assumed a more luxury sedan look than the forgettable models before it.
+The cabin was similarly handsome, with a stylish design and two-tone color schemes that stood out from the crowd (while disguising less than ideal materials).

-A 3.6-liter 252-hp V6 served as the optional engine upgrade (though it was initially standard on the LTZ).
-This always had a six-speed automatic, as well as a different steering system than the four-cylinder.
+A 3.6-liter V6 packing 252 hp served as the optional engine upgrade (though it was initially standard on the LTZ).
+The V6 always had a six-speed automatic, as well as a steering system that differed from the four-cylinder's.
 Its hydraulic steering (versus electric) offered more weighting and a bit more road feel, but neither system was really a standout in the class.
 Similarly, this Malibu's handling in general was responsive enough, but few would deem it sporty.

-Our staff was generally impressed with this Chevrolet Malibu.
-Its combination of handsome looks, a spacious and attractive cabin, competent performance and a quiet ride gave Chevy a serious player in this tough segment.
-Subpar rear seat space and hit-or-miss interior construction were notable drawbacks, along with a few missing features like a navigation system.
-Besides its transmission, changes were restricted to features availability, with items like Bluetooth and an iPod interface eventually added.
+We liked many aspects of this Chevrolet Malibu, including its combination of handsome looks, spacious and attractive cabin, competent performance and a quiet ride.
+Subpar backseat space and hit-or-miss interior construction were notable drawbacks, along with missing features such as navigation.
+Besides its transmission, changes were restricted to features availability, with items including Bluetooth and an iPod interface eventually added.

-The previous version of the Chevy Malibu was offered from 2004-'08.
-As there was that one-year overlap, Chevrolet distinguished the two different Malibus by calling the retiring version the "Malibu Classic."
+From 2004 to 2008, the Malibu had a one-year overlap when Chevrolet offered both a "new" Malibu and an outgoing model it called "Malibu Classic."
 In addition to a sedan body style, the outgoing Malibu was also offered in a longer-wheelbase hatchback version called the Malibu Maxx.
-Compared to earlier Malibus, this one came with more powerful engine choices, a roomier layout and state-of-the-art safety features like available side curtain airbags and adjustable pedals.
-We noted balanced, predictable ride and handling characteristics, plenty of passenger and cargo space, ample safety and convenience features and an innovative new remote start feature for preliminary warm-up/cool-down.
+Compared to earlier Malibus, this one came with more powerful engine choices, a roomier layout, and safety features such as available side curtain airbags and adjustable pedals.

-Previous to this, there was the Chevrolet Malibu from 1997-2003.
-Following its introduction, this midsize Malibu went upscale with optional leather trim and a sunroof in 1998.
+The preceding Chevrolet Malibu generation was sold during the 1997-2003 model years.
 In 2000, the front styling was modified to be more Impala-like and the 3.1-liter V6 was improved with more power.
-Minor detail changes like exterior/interior trim revisions, automatic headlamp control, new audio systems with a CD player and new colors carried the Malibu through its next few years.
+Minor detail changes such as exterior and interior trim revisions, automatic headlamp control, new audio systems with a CD player, and new colors carried the Malibu through its next few years.
 We liked this Malibu at the time, viewing it as something of an overlooked gem in GM's lineup, but its advancing age and spotty consumer reviews make it less ideal as a used-car consideration.